Back To All

 A long-term results-oriented approach implies that instead of quantifying performance, a product is evaluated based on team performance.
 To assess the development and release processes, you need to analyze the stability, delivery time, and frequency of updates of the final product.

-In order to have something to build on, it is necessary to have a certain standard that you can follow when evaluating.
+In order to have something to build on, it is necessary to have a certain standard that you can follow when doing a performance review.
 Such a standard may be the job description or the intended work plan.

-View existing job descriptions, documents, records, emails, and any other data that would allow you to conclude the effectiveness of the employee.
+View existing job descriptions, documents, records, emails, and any other data that would allow you to conclude the effectiveness of the employee when doing performance reviews.

-If you are in the team recently, talk with the developer’s leader, their colleagues, and, if possible, with the loyal customers with whom they have worked.
+If you have been on the team recently, talk with the engineering management, their colleagues, and, if possible, with the loyal customers with whom they have worked.

 Success or failure depends not only on the person but also on the working conditions:

-With Waydev’s Project Timeline, you can identify the most relevant data points according to your team’s workflows, and have a productive discussion about what learnings could be applied to the next sprint.
-Project Timeline will help you and your team quickly see signals of process blockers affecting the health of your team’s software development during conversations in your retrospective evaluations.
+With Waydev, you can identify the most relevant data points according to your team’s workflows, and have a productive discussion, with constructive feedback, about what learnings could be applied to the next sprint.
+Waydev will help you and your team quickly see signals of process blockers affecting the health of your team’s software development during conversations in your project retrospective evaluations.

 5. Analysis of goals and key skills